abundo/control/docs/Configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If Icinga integration is enabled:

-On the abcontrol server, configure the "icinga:" section in /etc/abcontrol/abcontrol.yaml
+On the factum server, configure the "icinga:" section in /etc/factum/factum.yaml

 Librenms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If Librenms integration is enabled:

-On the abcontrol server, configure the "librenms:" section in /etc/abcontrol/abcontrol.yaml
+On the factum server, configure the "librenms:" section in /etc/factum/factum.yaml

 named/bind
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Abcontrol does not directly control named.
+factum does not directly control named.
 It uses Dnsmgr for this.

 Configure named for the forward and reverse domains, then check Dnsmgr section for how to integrate Dnsmgr and named.